MicrosoftDocs/patterns-practices/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf.md

   }
 ```

+> [!NOTE]
-**Note:** Prism provides extensive support for navigation within regions.
+> Prism provides extensive support for navigation within regions.
 Region navigation uses a mechanism very similar to the preceding approach, except that the region manager is responsible for coordinating the instantiation and placement of the view in the specific region.
 For more information, see the section, [View-Based Navigation](https://msdn.microsoft.com/en-us/library/gg430861(v=pandp.40)#ViewBasedNavigation) in [Navigation](https://msdn.microsoft.com/en-us/library/gg430861(v=pandp.40)).

 ## Testing MVVM Applications